X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 We divided the cluster into three regions around BCGs 1, 3, and A, shown in the left panel of \cref{fig:RMJ0801_sub_1}, and find no evidence of a LOS velocity difference between subclusters.
 The largest difference in LOS velocity is between Subclusters 1 and 3 at \SI{220}{\kms} and all velocity dispersions lie in the range $850$--\SI{980}{\kms} (\cref{tab:RMJ0801_subclusters}).
 While the central subcluster is dominant, it is not clear whether subclusters in the northwest and southeast are truly distinct so we consider scenarios that combine BCGs 1 and A (center panel) and BCGs 1 and 3 (right panel).
 In the first scenario, the resulting subclusters have the same velocity dispersion at $\SI{930}{\kms}$ and $\Delta V_\mathrm{LOS} = \SI{60}{\kms}$ between subcluster means.
 The second scenario tells much the same story with Subcluster 1 velocity dispersion dropping to $\sigma_v=\SI{960}{\kms}$, and a $\SI{220}{\kms}$ LOS velocity difference between subclusters.

 \htmlfig{ }

-Given the X-ray peak displaced toward BCG A along with the elevated temperature and luminosity, it seems likely that this is a recent merger between subclusters at BCGs 1 and A. The role of the northwestern group is more uncertain, but is likely a small infalling group.
-With a morphology that can likely be well-modeled as a binary merger, we believe this is an excellent candidate for follow-up observations.
+Given the X-ray peak displaced toward BCG A along with the elevated temperature and luminosity, we classify this as possible merger and possibly binary between subclusters at BCGs 1 and A. The role of the northwestern group is more uncertain, but is likely a small infalling group.
+With a morphology that can possibly be well-modeled as a binary merger, we believe this is an excellent candidate for follow-up observations.
 Given the abundance of foreground sources contaminating the density contours, weak lensing would be particularly useful in determining the extent of the secondary subclusters.

-\subsubsection{RM J082944.9+382754.0}
+\subsubsection{RM J082944.9+382754.4}

 \pdffig{ }

 RMJ0829 is a complicated system, with redMaPPer identifying BCGs 1, 2, and 3 all having $>10\%$ probability of being the true BCG (\cref{tab:RMJ0829_BCG}).
 However, we confirmed BCG 2 to be at $z=0.342$ while the other BCGs are spectroscopically confirmed at $z \sim0.39$, corresponding to a difference in BCG line-of-sight velocities of ${\sim}\SI{10000}{\kms}$.
 We believe this to be part of a foreground system west of the target cluster (\cref{fig:RMJ0829_optical}), with our target being located at $0.38 \leq z \leq 0.41$.
 BCG 5 is the brightest in the cluster, with $r$-band magnitude of 18.29 as compared to 18.42 for BCG 1.